 Who doesn't love Christmas markets?
-New York dazzles with its lights and decorations but the flea markets are decorated in a very special way that you can't miss.
+New York dazzles with its lights and decorations, but the flea markets are decorated in a very special way that you can't miss.

-- How to get there: Take the gray L subway line and get off at Bedford Ave.
+- How to get there.
+Take the gray L subway line and get off at Bedford Ave.
 Then walk to Kent Ave for a few minutes and you will arrive at the flea market.

-- When: Every weekend from 10AM to 6PM.
+- When is it open?
+Every weekend from 10AM to 6PM.